 A great deal of the plot of Njál's Saga revolves around playing with the legal code of the Icelandic Commonwealth, not always successfully.
 Njál is best at this, but many of the other lawyers in the saga are pretty good at manipulating the law as well.
 At a moment of climax in the saga, the wily Eyjolf gets the entire prosecution of the burners thrown out of court on a technicality, which angers Thorhall so much that he strides into the courtroom with a spear and ganks the first guy he sees.
 The biggest battle in the saga breaks out immediately after, which is all the more dramatic given that violence was taboo at the Althing.

 In the Vorkosigan Saga, the only person who has the authority to countermand an order given to a Count's Armsman is the Emperor.
-So when Cordelia needs to leave Tanery Base to rescue her son from Vordarian, the fact that the Armsman seconded to her is under orders to stay there is a problem.
-Then Bothari explains that when the Count's heir seconded him to her, he says to obey her orders as if they were his own.
-And since Aral Vorkosigan was the Imperial Regent (Even if he wasn't thinking of himself in that position when giving the order), that meant Cordelia has the legal authority of the Emperor as far as Bothari is concerned.
+So when Cordelia needs to leave Tanery Base to rescue her son from Vordarian, the fact that Bothari, the Armsman seconded to her, is under orders to stay there is a problem.
+Then Bothari explains that when the Count's heir seconded him to her, he said to obey her orders as if they were his own.
+And since that heir, Aral Vorkosigan, was the Imperial Regent (even if he wasn't thinking of himself in that position when giving the order), that meant Cordelia has the legal authority of the Emperor as far as Bothari is concerned.

 As below in Real Life, Model UN's on TV tend to play with this as well:

 On Community, Asian Annie tries to win by default, rejecting an offer of peace from her opponent.
 The moderator reminds her that the real UN appreciates impractical gestures, handing the victory to the study group.